-After a big announcement in Dreamforce 2021 that Process builder will be deprecated in 2023.
-Now Salesforce flow is future of automation tool.
-Salesforce Flow is the most powerful declarative automation tool that Salesforce has built.
-We all know that “with great power comes with great responsibility”.
-So, it’s important to learn about Salesforce Flow best practices and Salesforce Flow Design Patterns (what TO do and what NOT to do in Flow).
+After a big announcement in Dreamforce that Process Builder will be deprecated in 2023.
+Now, Salesforce flow is the future of automation tools.
+Salesforce Flow is the most potent declarative automation tool that Salesforce has built.
+We all know that “with great power comes with great responsibility.”
+So, it’s essential to learn about Salesforce Flow best practices and Salesforce Flow Design Patterns (what TO do and what NOT to do in Flow).

 1. Always!
 Plan Before You Build

-The key to successful project implementation is – design first and then implement.
-Salesforce Flow is no different – the same logic applies here too.
-I have seen many cases where people start creating Flow(s) as soon as they get requirements.
-As a result, more often than not, users end-up getting some weird error messages.
+The key to successful project implementation is – to design first and then implement.
+Salesforce Flow is no different – the same logic applies here, too.
+I have seen many cases where people start creating Flow(s) when they get requirements.
+As a result, more often than not, users end up getting some weird error messages.

-Business Case: Steven Greene, a Lead System Administrator at Universal Containers(UC), received a requirement to create an automation that would allow System Administrator to quickly create users by cloning an existing user including public group, queue memberships and associated permission sets.
+Business Case: Steven Greene, a Lead System Administrator at Universal Containers(UC), received a requirement to create an automation that would allow the System Administrator to quickly create users by cloning an existing user, including public group, queue memberships, and associated permission sets.

 2. “One Record-Triggered Flow” Per Object – Per Type

-For, when you have one flow per object, it is less likely to hit limits such as number of SOQL queries; and, it will also allow you to avoid generating infinite loops.
+For, when you have one flow per object, it is less likely to hit limits such as a number of SOQL queries, and, it will also allow you to avoid generating infinite loops.